evanhook/landingpage/readme.md

 * Create a directory (MKDIR)
 * Initialize a new Git repository (git init)
 * Clone the repository (git clone URL)
-* Add the respository to your directory
+* Add the repository to your directory
 * Push changes to Github

+## Link to GH Pages

 ## Known Bugs
 No known bugs